People v. Muybridge: The trial

 There was much interest in the case and the public generally sympathized with Muybridge.
 Among the many spectators were numerous friends of Muybridge, as well as people who wished to see Larkyns' name cleared and the murderer punished.
 Another newspaper stated that Mrs. Muybridge fully sympathized with the prosecution of her husband.
 Flora had filed for divorce on 17 December on the ground of extreme cruelty, but this first petition was dismissed.

 Judge F.W.
 Wallace presided.
 Judge Thomas P. Stoney and district attorney D. Spencer represented the prosecution.
 The defense was led by W.W.
 Pendergast (a friend of Leland Stanford), with Cameron H. King and E.S.
-Gottschalk as assistant counsels.
+Gottschalk as assistant counsel.
 The defendant had pleaded "not guilty", with the defense admitting to the murder but pleading for an acquittal on grounds of insanity.

 A jury of twelve men had been assembled with little difficulty, in a very short time.
 At the time women were excluded from juries in the United States.